Washington State Head and Brain Injury Attorneys Helping Victims and Their Families

-Wrongful death: A wrongful death occurs when a personal injury victim dies as a result of someone else’s wrongful conduct.
+Wrongful death: A wrongful death occurs when an injury victim dies as a result of someone else’s wrongful conduct.
 Damages are usually divided among close relatives, and they are usually comparable to the damages awarded in catastrophic personal injury cases.
 Car accidents, defective drugs, and medical malpractice can trigger a wrongful death lawsuit.

 Bicycle accidents: A bicyclist is invisible to many motorists who are not anticipating the presence of a bicycle on the road.
 For this reason, a great many traffic accidents involving bicycles are the fault of a motorist, not the bicyclist.
 We know how to trace the true cause of an accident.

 Motorcycle accidents: Motorcyclists are just as vulnerable as bicyclists, but typically travel at much higher speeds.
 Even when the rider is wearing a helmet, death and serious personal injury are common.
 Serious injury can occur when you make no actual physical contact with the motorist (when a motorist runs you off the road, for example).